Tim Yap: Awards

 In 2007 and 2008, he received the PMPC Star Awards for TV Best Lifestyle Show Hosts award with Raymond Gutierrez and Issa Litton for Living It Up.
 In 2009, he also won the same award but with co-host Sam Oh for Events Inc..
 His show has also won "Best Lifestyle Show" for three consecutive years at the PMPC Star Awards.
 In 2010, he won Most Stylish Male Host at the StarStudio Celebrity Style Awards.
 In 2013, he was awarded Outstanding Young Filipino in Entrepreneurship by Gawad Amerika.

 Advocacy

 Since 2008, Yap has been an active supporter of the Virlaine Foundation, a non-government organization engaged in helping street children.
 In 2011, he spearheaded the Rice Up for Street Children campaign after having been named as the foundation's Ambassador of Goodwill.

 Personal life

-Yap proposed to long-time boyfriend Javi Martinez during his 40th birthday on January 19, 2017.
-The couple got married on December 25, 2017, at The Peninsula New York.
+Yap proposed to long-time boyfriend Javi Martinez Pardo during his 40th birthday on January 19, 2017.
+The couple got married on December 25, 2017, at The Peninsula New York with Lea Salonga among the witnesses.
+On Instagram post dated January 4, 2023, Tim wrote “Married…again,” having shared a photo of himself and Javi by the famed Amanpulo beach.

+On April 8, 2024, in Instagram post, Yap said he met American actress Angelina Jolie, which while watching The Outsiders musical at the Bernard B. Jacobs Theatre.
+"Oh hi there Miss Jolie!
+Congratulations on producing the show!”
+Yap greeted Jolie.